-Reinforce the use of the Council's corporate logo and branding in both Gaelic and English at the first opportunity and as part of any renewal process.
+Desired outcome Reinforce the use of the Council's corporate logo and branding in both Gaelic and English at the first opportunity and as part of any renewal process.
 The logo should demonstrate equal prominence for both languages.

-- The Council has a bilingual corporate identity, which will continue to be progressed during the lifetime of the Plan. - The Council's logo features both English and Gaelic with equal prominence.

-Continue to ensure usage of the bilingual logo and brand.
+Current practice The Council has a bilingual corporate identity, which will continue to be progressed during the lifetime of the Plan.
+The Council's logo features both English and Gaelic with equal prominence.
+Actions required Continue to ensure usage of the bilingual logo and brand.
+Target date Yearly throughout The Highland Council GLP 2024-29

-Responsibility The Gaelic Team, Corporate Communications Team
+Responsibility The Gaelic Team Corporate Communications Team